fxlin/p4-fs/docs/README.md

 The code location is at: https://github.com/fxlin/p4-fs

 We will inspect filesystem images.
-We will reason about the filesystem structures, extract useful information (programmatically), and verify their integrity.
+We will reason about the filesystem structures, extract useful information (both using existing tools and programmatically), and verify their integrity.

 ## Environment